 Invest in an extra-large nappy bag or backpack that will hold everything.
 It will save your life and maybe the sanity of your fellow passengers.
 If your children are old enough, they’ll be super proud to carry their own little backpacks.

 - Let them pick a favorite toy or book and pack it along with a snack in their backpack.
 If their packs are too heavy, you’ll end up carrying them; so keep them light!

-In your diaper bag or carry-on:
+In your carry-on:

-- Diapers, Pull-Ups or Extra Underwear: If your little ones are still in diapers or pull-ups, plan on packing twice as many as you think you need for each child.
+- Nappies, Pull-Ups or Extra Underwear: If your little ones are still in nappies or pull-ups, plan on packing twice as many as you think you need for each child.
 You never know when they’ll have tummy trouble, or if you’ll be stuck longer than expected in traffic or at the airport.
 Whether you have a toilet trainer or an older child, extra underwear can be super-helpful if you face lost luggage or an accident.

 - Extra change of clothes: If you are meeting judgy in-laws at the end of your trip, bring an extra change of clothes.
 They’ll never know the darling tykes were covered in crumbs, juice or other foreign matter.